brettz9/executable-builder/README.md

 Explorer, the start menu, the task bar, and in IE, in its location bar, tabs, favorites, and on the list of "Your most popular sites" or "Frequent".
 If one opts to tie this executable to a separate Firefox profile, this icon will show up in the task bar independent from other Firefox windows.
+(If WebAppFind can be adapte to support XULRunner instead of Firefox, one might be able to get an even more light weight "executable" environment.)

-The executables built by Executable Builder are actually just simple shortcuts to the command line which pass some additional instructions to it.
-In the case of WebAppFind executables, these will be command line instructions to Firefox.
+The executables built by Executable Builder are actually just simple files working with the command line which pass some additional instructions to it.
+In the case of WebAppFind executables, these will be passing command line instructions to Firefox.

 Used in conjunction with Firefox profiles, one will get the benefits of former projects like Mozilla Prism/Chromeless/WebRunner which provided web applications as executables with their ability to show up independently in the task bar, but with the added optional ability of granting privileged features to web applications (such as one may get if using Executable Builder/WebAppFind with an AsYouWish application) and with the ability to utilize add-ons, even a separate set of add-ons for each executable (and without the problem that all of these other mentioned executable projects are all now apparently defunct).

+# Potential use with AsYouWish

+If one launches an AsYouWish app, one can utilize awareness of the supplied desktop path and contents along with escalated privileges (see [WebAppFind](https://github.com/brettz9/webappfind) and [AsYouWish](https://github.com/brettz9/asyouwish/) for more, including the possibility for console-less batch-like operations).

 # Todos